What does it cost to hire a ghostwriter?

 Q: What is the turnaround time?

 A: We specify that in the contract.
-Sixteen weeks is common.
+For a typical manuscript, sixteen weeks is common.

 Q: Can you write my 300-page book manuscript in three weeks?